-You’ve probably noticed a new employment dynamic in the upstream oil and gas industry… The line between employees, consultants, self-employed business contractors and business owners has become blurred…
+You’ve probably noticed an employment dynamic in the upstream oil and gas industry.
+The line between employees, consultants, self-employed business contractors and business owners can be blurred.

-This is likely to continue and even accelerate due to a number of macro factors:
+This trend is likely to continue and even accelerate due to several macro factors:

 - Tenure rates and contracts are getting shorter, giving more employment breaks.
-This is when a status jump can be made more easily.
+At these times, a status jump can get made more quickly.

-- People with a ton of experience, and money in the bank find themselves unemployed and with little to lose.
-(In relation to starting something new).
+- People with plenty of experience and money in the bank find themselves unemployed and with little to lose.
+(In a good position for starting something new).

-- The internet has empowered people to be easily able to create a new business, and/or work remotely.
+- The internet has empowered people to be easily able to create a new business or work remotely.

 - The future of the oil and gas industry is uncertain, as is the case in most industries due to technology.

-There are other factors in play, ones that we’re all aware of.
+There are other factors in play, ones that we’re all aware.
 For example, we no longer need to choose.
-A side-gig, or multiple concurrent ventures can be launched, even while working full time.
+A side-gig or multiple concurrent ventures can get launched, even while working full time.
 (If you can stomach that amount of stress!)

 The point is that there is no set career path to follow anymore.
 The leaders of the future will be the ones who can pivot and solve problems in a creative way.
-It’s the creatives and visionaries that will blaze the way… In fact, when we think about it, hasn’t that always been the case?
+It’s the creatives and visionaries that will blaze the way.
+When we think about it, hasn’t that always been the case?

 So, the leaders of tomorrow will efficiently validate and market themselves, their products and ideas.
-You need efficient ways of getting the word out, to the people that you want it in front of.
+You need efficient ways of getting the word out, to the people that you want to hear it.

 I’m a believer in creating not just an online presence, but an online omnipresence.
-Demonstrate to the world that you’re committed, willing and able to continuously think about concepts and solutions.
+Demonstrate to the world that you’re committed, willing and able to think about concepts and solutions continuously.

-You can be employed by 10 companies, and start 10 of your own.
+During your lifetime, you can get employed by ten companies, and start ten of your own.
 You can collaborate and be a lone wolf at different times.

-These fundamental building blocks of a career can be chronicled, documented and stored online.
+These fundamental building blocks of a career can get chronicled, documented and stored online.
 Not on your hard drive, where they won’t help you, but online.
-For all of your peers, mentors, students, employers and business partners to see…
+For all of your peers, mentors, students, employers and business partners to see.

-Your body of work, your career and life achievements.
+You can publish your body of work, including your career and life achievements.

-Eventually, you might appear in all major news and media outlets, and in every industry association website.
-In the beginning though, in our path to online omnipresence and career security… We set up profiles and become known in as many places as possible.
+Eventually, you might appear in all major news and media outlets, and every industry association website.
+In the beginning, though, in our path to online omnipresence and career security: we set up profiles and become known in as many places as possible.